Add New vCenters, VM Templates and Networks¶

 Fill in with UUID uuidA in and select host vCenterA.
 Repeat for vCenterB.

 If a user instantiates one of these templates, the vOneCloud scheduler will pick the right vCenter in which to instantiate the VM Template.

 The variable KEEP_DISKS_ON_DONE can be used in the VM template to instruct vOneCloud not to erase the VM disks after it enters the DONE state (either through shutdown or cancel)

 Using the automated process for importing vCenter infrastructures, vOneCloud will generate the above template for you at the time of importing vCenterA.

-vCenter Networks/Distributed vSwitches and running VMs for a particular vCenter cluster can be imported in vOneCloud after the cluster is imported using the same procedure to import the vCenter cluster, making use of the Infrastructure --> Hosts tab in the vCenter View.
+vCenter Networks/Distributed vSwitches for a particular vCenter cluster can be imported in vOneCloud after the cluster is imported using the same procedure to import vCenter clusters, making use of the Infrastructure --> Hosts tab in the vCenter View.

 A representation of a vCenter Network or Distributed vSwitch in vOneCloud can be created in vOneCloud by creating a Virtual Network and setting the BRIDGE property to exactly the same name as the vCenter Network.
 Leave “Default” network model if you don’t need to define VLANs for htis network, otherwise chose the “VMware” network model.